-We know what it’s like to hit a point in life where you just need a spark of motivation—but thankfully there are plenty of female-penned books that can give you just that.
-(It's ok, everyone needs a little prompting sometimes.)
+We know what it’s like to hit a point in life where you just need a spark of motivation—but thankfully, there are plenty of female-penned books that can give you just that.
+(It's ok; everyone needs a little prompting sometimes.)
 Their authors range from journalists to social scientists to doctors, and even Pulitzer Prize and Nobel Peace Prize winners (goals).
-There's no lack for inspiring women out there.
+There's no lack of inspiring women out there.

 These are the most inspiring reads that deserve a place on your bookshelf.
 Cancel your plans—you won’t be able to put them down.